|Title:||The Provost’s Professional Internship Program for Public Outreach, Service, and Engagement|

 For student tuition to be covered and for a health insurance subsidy to be provided by the University under this program, the Dean of the School or College that houses the internship program must present appropriate justification to the Provost.

-The academic programs currently included in this program were approved in August, 2012.
+The academic programs currently included in this program are available here.